francoism90/dotfiles/README.md

 # tuned-adm profile
 ```

+Other tuned profiles exists, for example for database servers.

 ## Software

 It is discourage to install software on the root filesystem, see the Aeon Wiki for details  <https://en.opensuse.org/Portal:Aeon/SoftwareInstall>.

 You may want to do this for [codecs](https://en.opensuse.org/SDB:Installing_codecs_from_Packman_repositories), please note this is unsupported, and should only be needed if you want to use it outsides Flatpaks and containers.

-For example, you may want to use the [Packman](https://en.opensuse.org/Additional_package_repositories#Packman) for aptX audio support.
+For example, you may want to use the [Packman](https://en.opensuse.org/Additional_package_repositories#Packman) repository for aptX audio support.
+Best is to note use the vendor-switch command.

 ### Samba